·Use case

 Retention →

 None of the three answer the harder questions the court will also ask — whether the underlying document is what it purports to be, whether the witness offering it has personal knowledge of its origin, whether any other rule of evidence bars its admission.
 Those need their own foundation.
-The receipt’s contribution is narrower: when those answers exist, it makes one byte-level property externally checkable.
+The proof’s contribution is narrower: when those answers exist, it makes one byte-level property externally checkable.

 02Where the structural properties matter

 Plenty of digital-evidence questions are answered adequately by routine business-records testimony or vendor logs.
-The Satsignal receipt has structural properties that matter most in a narrower set of scenarios — not because alternative timestamping mechanisms fail there, but because the public-chain anchor changes who has to be trusted.
+The Satsignal proof has structural properties that matter most in a narrower set of scenarios — not because alternative timestamping mechanisms fail there, but because the public-chain anchor changes who has to be trusted.

 Multi-party adversarial verification.
-When two or more parties to a dispute do not trust each other’s record-keeping — subrogation between insurer, insured, and a third-party actor; counterparty disputes in finance; contested chain-of-custody between forensic vendors — the receipt is verifiable by every party independently against the same public chain.
+When two or more parties to a dispute do not trust each other’s record-keeping — subrogation between insurer, insured, and a third-party actor; counterparty disputes in finance; contested chain-of-custody between forensic vendors — the proof is verifiable by every party independently against the same public chain.
 No party has to rely on a counterparty’s vendor relationship to confirm the bytes existed at the moment claimed.

 Pre-incident commitment proof.
 “We had this document before the dispute arose” is a recurring sub-question: incident-response playbooks, internal policies, pricing sheets, agent operating policies.
-A policy_snapshot or commitment receipt anchors the bytes to a chain timestamp predating the dispute, settled in a block whose mining was outside the offering party’s control.
+A policy_snapshot or commitment proof anchors the bytes to a chain timestamp predating the dispute, settled in a block whose mining was outside the offering party’s control.
 The point isn’t that alternative timestamps are unreliable; it’s that this one doesn’t require the court to weigh the offering party’s vendor relationships at all.

 The chain itself is operated by independent miners with no relationship to Satsignal.
 The security posture page covers what the operator keeps and what it doesn’t; the privacy page sets out the retention windows by mode and what the operator can and cannot produce in response to legal process.